Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

 Other situations involve crew members demanding payment for duties that were never discussed or agreed upon prior to departure.

 International travel can create even greater complications.
-If a crew member arrives at a foreign port without meeting that country’s visa or entry requirements, the Captain may be held solely responsible.
-In some cases, authorities may refuse permission for that person to disembark the vessel.
-This can leave the owner and Captain facing significant delays, legal complications, and difficult operational decisions.
+If a crew member arrives at a foreign port without meeting that country’s visa or entry requirements, the captain may be held solely responsible.

-To reduce the confrontational nature of the document, include practical matters such as visa requirements, medical and health obligations, insurance responsibilities, and an acknowledgement that the crew member is responsible for planning ahead for these eventualities.
+The document can be confrontational, as it includes private matters such as visa requirements, medical and health obligations, insurance responsibilities, and an acknowledgement that the crew member is responsible for planning ahead for these eventualities.